SalamiArmy/TelegramSteamBotForGoogleAppEngine/README.md

 #Telegram Steam Bot for Google App Engine
 This is a message bot for Telegram which is supposed to be hosted on Google App Engine for free.
-It responds to just two commands which both do the same thing.
-The bot will respond to /game and /getgame in private or group chats.
+The bot will respond to /game in private or group chats.
 Both search the Steam store and the bot responds with a concise formatted version of the Steam store page of the top result.

 ##Setup Google Apps Project
 1. Go to https://console.developers.google.com and create a new Google App Engine project.
 Then take that project id (it might be two random words and a number eg. gorilla-something-374635 but I think they changed that)